francomd/react-typescript-eslint-prettier/README.md

 |Would you like to install them now with npm?| Yes

 ### Install VS Code ESLint extension
-`ext install dbaeumer.vscode-eslint`
+Install it manually from the VSCode extensions menu or run the following command `ext install dbaeumer.vscode-eslint`

 ### Solving remaining problems